Bowen

 Table Chart PROFILE FAQ

-Bowen features high concentrations of group households, with a median household size of 2.4 people
+Bowen features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 66.5% of all households, including 24.6% couples with children, 31.1% couples without children, and 9.7% single parent families.
-Non-family households comprise the remaining 33.5%, with lone person households at 29.2% and group households at 4.3%.
-The median household size is 2.4 people.
+Family households account for 66.5% of all households, including 24.6% couples with children, 31.1% couples without children, and 9.7% single parent families.
+Non-family households constitute the remaining 33.5%, with lone person households at 29.2% and group households comprising 4.3% of the total.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households